SiP-HFUT/SiP-Sim-M/MicroringResonators/functions/README.md

+ps: phase shift (rad) inside the ring, which emulates a phase shifter (such as a heater) put inside the ring to shift the resonance peak;

 #### M = tm_admrr1 (k0, k1, radius, betas, alpha)

-This function returns Type 1 transfer matrix of a add-drop microring resonator (admrr),
+This function returns Type 1 **transfer matrix** of an add-drop microring resonator (admrr),

 The returned matrix has a size of $ 2 \times 2 \times \text{nw} $, where nw is the number of lambda points.

-- k0,k1: kappas of the two directional couplers of the admrr
+- k0, k1: kappas of the lower and upper directional couplers of the admrr;
 - alpha: loss per length (1/m)

+**Note**: the order of k0, k1 is IMPORTANT:  tm_admrr1 (k0, k1, ...) and  tm_admrr1 (k1, k0, ...) means different things (see below);

 <img src="README_files/tm_admrr1.jpg" style="zoom:20%;" />